-9 Tips for Finding Scholarships and Grants for College
+9 Ways to Find Scholarships and Grants for College

-Scholarships tend to be merit-based and can be based on test scores, your high school grades, your athletic skills or other talents you have.
-Scholarships may be based on your state of residence, your race, ethnicity or affiliation with a certain religious organization.
+Some scholarships are merit-based and can be based on test scores, your high school grades, athletic skills, or other talents you have.
+They can also be awarded based on your state of residence, race, ethnicity, or affiliation with a certain religious organization.

-Grants, on the other hand, tend to be need based, and are awarded to students and families who don’t have the money to pay for college.
+Grants, on the other hand, tend to be need-based and are often awarded to students and families who don’t have the money to pay for college.

-Start researching scholarships early.
-National scholarship databases, discussed below, allow you to register and research scholarships as early as your freshman year.
-Scholarships have varying rules and deadlines on when to apply, and it helps to gather the information well in advance so you don’t miss out!
+National scholarship databases allow you to register and research scholarships as early as your freshman year.
+Scholarships have different rules and applications, so be sure to gather the information well in advance to ensure you don’t miss out.

-2. Where do I look for scholarships and grants?
+2. Know where to look for scholarships and grants

-Many scholarship providers do not advertise their scholarships, so you will need to do some investigation to find information about them.
-This can be a lot of work, but it can be worth a lot of money as well!
+Many scholarship providers do not advertise their scholarships, so you’ll need to do some investigation to find information about them.
+This can be a lot of work, but it could end up saving you money.